 TeamViewer is one of the most popular screen mirroring apps.
 This one is mainly for diagnostic purposes.
 You can look at desktops or other mobile devices if needed.
 It supports HD video and sound transmission, 256-bit AES encryption, and file transfers from both devices.
 It also supports Mac, Windows, and Linux natively.
 That’s great news.
 The app is free to use for individual use.
 Those running businesses have various payment options.

-Native smartphone and smart TV mirroring
+Bonus: Native smartphone and smart TV mirroring

 Hardware devices like Chromecast or Kindle Fire Sticks